 - Torah, Tanakh (Bible), and post Biblical Texts

 - Mitzvot, Values, and Ethics

-Chugim (Enrichments) – Students in Kitah Bet through Kitah Zayin (2nd through 7th grade) participate in an array of enrichment courses on Sundays that include options such as omanut (art), Chesed Club, Israeli culture, and bishul (Jewish cooking).
+Chugim (Enrichments) – All students in Kitah Bet through Kitah Zayin (2nd through 7th grade) will have an opportunity to participate in a variety of enrichment and learning courses on Wednesdays that include omanut (art), zirah (theater), and Hebrew Games.
 Gan and Kitah Aleph (Kindergarten and First grade) incorporate multidisciplinary and multisensory projects into their classes as well.

 Connection to Israel – Students engage in discussions, activities and special projects that connect them to Israel, the country not only of our ancestors but our brothers and sisters, too.

 Our Hands-on B’nai Mitzvah Program.
 In Kitah Zayin (7th grade), we encourage students to actively participate individually as well as in a group setting in preparing for their bar/bat mitzvah.
-Students are individually tutored for one year prior to b’nai mitzvah and are also engaged in discussions with the Rabbi, actively participate in a variety of tikun olam projects, and create their own tallit to be worn at Torah School graduation and future events, and more.
+Students are individually tutored for one year prior to b’nai mitzvah and are also engaged in discussions with the Rabbi, create their own tallit to be worn at Torah School graduation and future events, and actively participate in a variety of tikun olam projects.
+This year we have set aside time on Sunday mornings for our 7th grade class to research and develop a more meaningful Tzeddakah Project with the full support of TS staff.
 All of this enhances their B’nai Mitzvah training and overall experience.